falsy/clean-architecture-with-typescript/README.md

 ![Alt Monorepo](.github/images/packages-dark.png#gh-dark-mode-only)

 In the monorepo structure, the Domains layer, Adapters layer, and Service layer are clearly separated into individual packages with well-defined dependencies.
 At the root level, basic configurations for TypeScript, ESLint, and Jest are provided, which can be extended and used in the lower-level packages.

+> If the project is for a single service rather than multiple services sharing the same domain, a monorepo is not necessary.
+Instead, the Domains and Adapters layers can be structured as directories rather than separate packages, while the service package can be placed in the Frameworks directory.
+This allows the entire project to be organized into three main sections: Domains, Adapters, and Frameworks, forming the core of the architecture.

 # Directory Structure